2024 Jordanian general election

-The 2024 Jordanian general election was held on 10 September 2024 to elect the 20th House of Representatives, the lower house of the Parliament of Jordan.
+General elections were held in Jordan on 10 September 2024 to elect the 20th House of Representatives, the lower house of the Parliament.

 Background

 On 25 July 2024, King Abdullah II of Jordan issued a royal decree to dissolve the House of Representatives.
 This dissolution preceded parliamentary elections set for September 10.
 The previous House of Representatives had been elected in November 2020.

 These elections follow reforms that lowered the candidacy age from 30 to 25, and allow for a mixed proportional representation system for 138 seats.
 The new system allows two votes for each person, one vote for lists running in 18 local districts competing for 97 seats, and another for political parties for the national district for 41 seats, with 12 quotas for the Christian, Circassian, and Chechen minorities, as well as 18 seats for women.
 In upcoming elections, the percentage of seats for the national district is expected to increase until parliamentary majorities allow for formation of parliamentary governments.

 On 13 June, the Islamic Action Front, the largest opposition party in Jordan, sent a letter to Prime Minister Bisher Khasawneh, complaining of “electoral harassment” practiced against potential candidates and supporters by the kingdom’s security services.

 Starting on 16 August, fake election posters went viral showing The Boys actor Antony Starr as Homelander, photo-shopped to look like a politician being plastered across the country to satirize candidate Khaled Musa Issa Abu Hassan's strategy of putting up an unseemly amount of posters to cover up most public spaces.

 Just two days before the election, a Jordanian truck driver killed three Israeli guards at the country's border crossing with the West Bank, in the first such attack since the 1990s.